zhqduan/HUPAN-1/README.md

 **(7) PAV analysis**

 The “map-to_pan” strategy is utilized to determine gene presence-absence.
 i.
-The raw reads are mapped to pan-genome sequences by [Bowtie2][16]
+The raw reads are mapped to pan-genome sequences by [Bowtie2][16]:

       cd pan & /path/to/bowtie2/bowtie2-build pan.fa pan &cd ..
       hupanSLURM alignRead –f bowtie2 data/ map2pam /path/to/bowtie2 pan/pan

 ii.
-The result of .sam should be converted to .bam and sorted and indexed use [Samtools][17].
+The result of .sam should be converted to .bam and sorted and indexed use [Samtools][17]:

     hupanSLURM sam2bam map2pan/data panBam /path/to/samtools

 iii.
-Then the gene body coverage and the cds coverage of each gene are calculated.
+Then the gene body coverage and the cds coverage of each gene are calculated:

       hupanSLURM geneCov panBam/data geneCov/ pan/pan.gtf

 iv.
-Finally, the gene presence-absence is determined by the threshold of cds coverage as 95%.
+Finally, the gene presence-absence is determined by the threshold of cds coverage as 95%:

       mkdir geneExist & hupanSLURM geneExist geneCov/summary_gene.cov geneCov/summary_cds.cov 0 0.95 >geneExist/gene.exist

 **(8) Bugs or suggestions**

-Any bugs or suggestions, please contact the author,
+Any bugs or suggestions, please contact the [authors][18].

-Zhongqu Duan: zhqduan@sjtu.edu.cn

-Chaochun Wei: ccwei@sjtu.edu.cn